jupyter/enhancement-proposals/102-markdown-based-notebooks/markdown-based-notebooks.md

     :foo: bar
     A third text cell

-Note that the leading thematic break does not introduce a leading empty text cell.
+Note that an empty leading thematic break does not introduce a leading empty text cell.

 #### Cell attachments

-Cell attachments are embeded as fenced code blocks in the Markdown of the cell:
+Cell attachments are embedded as fenced code blocks in the Markdown of the cell:

     Here is some text.